Medical Interpretation

 Neutral & Confidential

-I facilitate without opinions or taking sides.
+We facilitate without opinions or taking sides.
 Everything discussed in the room stays completely confidential.

 Culturally Sensitive